SagarBobade/Terraform/README.md

 # Terraform

 ## How to run above project
-1. Pass the value of variables access_key and secret_key
+1. Pass the value of variables `access_key` and `secret_key`
-2. Run command- terraform apply -var-file dev-env.tfvars
+2. To create resources from script run command- `terraform apply -var-file dev-env.tfvars` or `terraform apply -var-file qa-env.tfvars`
+3. And to delete the created resources run command - `terraform destroy -var-file dev-env.tfvars` or `terraform destroy -var-file qa-env.tfvars`

 Here we have described understanding of terraform.